-The environmental risks associated with an ocean storage of biomass approach can be broadly categorized into terrestrial risks and marine ecosystem risks.
-While the CO_2 Removal Supplier must identify, assess and evaluate all risks related to the ocean storage of biomass activity within the activity boundary (see rule 4.4.3), this section outlines the key risk predetermined in the context of this methodology (table 4.2) and specific requirements for their assessment, avoidance and mitigation, when applicable.
+The environmental risks associated with a Marine Anoxic Carbon Storage approach can be broadly categorized into terrestrial risks and marine ecosystem risks.
+While the CO_2 Removal Supplier must identify, assess and evaluate all risks related to the Marine Anoxic Carbon Storage activity within the activity boundary (see rule 4.4.3), this section outlines the key risk predetermined in the context of this methodology (table 4.2) and specific requirements for their assessment, avoidance and mitigation, when applicable.